Welcome to Explicit Wealth! A place, where ignited minds come to get healthy and wealthy!

 Ram has not given up, but some others killed themselves after facing humiliation and harassment from the representatives of the leading apps.

-The tele-callers, not only abuse the borrowers but also called and texted people in their phone contact lists to shame them.
+The tele-callers abused the borrowers and called and texted people in their phone contact lists to shame them.

 In Telangana, there have been at least six such suicides.

 Courtesy – YouTube